Old Testament: Key Ancestors

 Approximately 22 references

 Wealthy landowner in Bethlehem who acted as kinsman-redeemer for Ruth and Naomi.
-His generosity and integrity in following the Levirate marriage custom made him a model of godly character.
-Ancestor of David and Jesus (Ruth 4, Matthew 1:5).
+His generosity and integrity in honoring the Levirate custom are notable, and his marriage to Ruth placed him in the direct lineage of David and Jesus (Ruth 4, Matthew 1:5).

 Key references: 1 Chronicles 2:11, 1 Chronicles 2:12, Ruth 2:1, Ruth 2:3, Ruth 2:4, Ruth 2:5, Ruth 2:8, Ruth 2:11, Ruth 2:14, Ruth 2:15 (and 12 more)